Jeanne M. Grasso

 Ms. Grasso writes and lectures extensively on criminal enforcement of environmental laws and Coast Guard regulatory matters.
 She also conducts training sessions and assists clients with establishing compliance programs in an effort to avoid enforcement actions.

 Prior to joining Blank Rome, Ms. Grasso worked in the Office of Congressional Affairs at the National Oceanic and Atmospheric Administration ("NOAA") handling fisheries and oceans matters.
 She also served as staff to the House Committee on Merchant Marine and Fisheries.

-Ms. Grasso is recognized as a leader in shipping and maritime law by Who's Who Legal.
-She is also ranked by Chambers USA for her work in shipping regulatory matters.
-Chambers noted "she doesn't just provide legal review — rather, she works with [clients] to identify the operational options that either meet or exceed regulatory requirements."
-She is also described as a "distinguished practitioner known for her useful government relations expertise," and clients state that "she gave us very good advice and helped us pull off some seamless operations."
+Ms. Grasso is recognized as a leader in shipping and maritime law by Who's Who Legal, and is also highly ranked by Chambers USA for her work in shipping regulatory matters.
+In the 2015 edition of Chambers, a source stated, "When I think of her, I think of Coast Guard matters, and I think highly of her."
+Chambers has also noted that "she doesn't just provide legal review—rather, she works with [clients] to identify the operational options that either meet or exceed regulatory requirements" and that she is described as a "distinguished practitioner known for her useful government relations expertise."
+Clients have stated that "she gave us very good advice and helped us pull off some seamless operations."

 - Defended vessel owners/operators (cruise ships, cargo vessels, fishing vessels, tug/barges) with respect to allegations of environmental violations in criminal and administrative cases.